Skip to main content

 The NIH-funded NC State IPERT program brings together partner institutions to develop molecular biotechnology courses that are research-based.

 The BIT Program is dedicated to the implementation and expansion of hands-on, inquiry-based laboratory exercises for the education of future STEM professionals.
 Our instructors, including teaching postdoctoral scholars, design novel laboratory courses based on current scientific inquiries in their respective fields.
-We bring together a variety of areas of expertise, including biochemistry, microbiology, plant biology, bioinformatics, and more to educate students from equally diverse backgrounds across campus.
-Through the Innovative Programs to Enhance Research Training (IPERT) funded by the National Institute for Health (NIH), six diverse higher education institutions are collaborating to enhance biotechnology research courses.
+We bring together a variety of areas of expertise, including biochemistry, microbiology, plant biology, bioinformatics, and more to educate students from a wide range of majors across campus.
+Through the Innovative Programs to Enhance Research Training (IPERT) funded by the National Institutes for Health (NIH), six different higher education institutions are collaborating to enhance biotechnology research courses.

 Diagram with several courses and their activities.